jakobringler/blog/content/notes/Today I Learned.md

 ---

 The following is a compilation of all sorts of handy houdini tips & tricks.
 Most of them were shared in the #today-i-learned channel on the [Think Procedural Discord Server](https://thinkprocedural.com/).
-Do yourself a favour and check it out an scroll to the top of the thread to find some hidden secrets!
+Do yourself a favor and check it out an scroll to the top of the thread to find some hidden secrets!

 ## Quality of Life